-The road-trip through the National Parks of Banff, Yoho and Jasper!
+The road-trip through the National Parks of Banff, Yoho, and Jasper!
 They simply are breathtaking.
 Wild Canadian nature as far as the eye can see!
-If you’re lucky you’ll see Grizzly bears, black bears, mountain lions, wapitis, elks and of course the snow-covered Rocky Mountains.
+If you’re lucky, you’ll see Grizzly bears, black bears, mountain lions, wapitis, elks and of course the snow-covered Rocky Mountains.

 Banff National Park – The Basics

 My travel tip for you: Hotels in Banff are very expensive.
-It is much cheaper to stay in Canmore, a nice town nearby (26 km/16 miles).
+It is much cheaper to stay in Canmore, a charming town nearby (26 km/16 miles).
 You’ll find a large choice of hotels, restaurants, grocery stores like Safeways and a very wheelchair-friendly infrastructure.
 From there you could also visit the Bow Valley Provincial Park in Kananaskis Country.

 You can reach almost all major natural attractions by car.
-In general, the viewpoints are wheelchair-friendly and most have handicapped parking lots as well as accessible restrooms.
+In general, the viewpoints are wheelchair-friendly, and most have handicapped parking lots as well as accessible restrooms.

 List of attractions with great wheelchair accessibility: